EsotericSoftware/spine-runtimes/spine-ue4/README.md

 ## Spine version

-spine-ue4 works with data exported from Spine 3.6.xx.
+spine-ue4 works with data exported from Spine 3.7.xx.

 spine-ue4 supports all Spine features.

-spine-ue4 does not support multiply and screen blending. spine-ue4 does not support pre-multiplied alpha atlases.
+spine-ue4 does not support multiply and screen blending. spine-ue4 does not support pre-multiplied alpha atlases. spine-ue4 does not support two color tinting.

 ## Usage
 ### [Please see the spine-ue4 guide for full documentation](http://esotericsoftware.com/spine-ue4)